 - MOBILITY: Bike infrastructure, walkable cities, and mass transit

 - GENDER EQUITY: Educating girls and family planning

 - NATURE-BASED SOLUTIONS: Planting trees, protecting tropical forests and forest protection

 With an impact framework based on Project Drawdown's list of evidence-based climate solutions, Climate.Careers helps people find high-impact jobs at organizations advancing climate solutions, research, policy, education, and advocacy for climate action.

 Global Cooling Prize

-Based on Project Drawdown’s findings that improving refrigerant management is a key solution to climate change, the Global Cooling Challenge aims to transform the global air-conditioning market and providing affordable access to billions of people around the world, all while avoiding contributing to runaway climate change.
+Based on Project Drawdown’s findings that improving refrigerant management is a key solution to climate change, the Global Cooling Prize aims to transform the global air-conditioning market and providing affordable access to billions of people around the world, all while avoiding contributing to runaway climate change.